DreyAnd/dotfiles/README.md

 4. reload tmux (if you want to do from terminal, do chsh -s /usr/bin/fish)
 5. $ omf install godfather
 6. $ curl https://raw.githubusercontent.com/DreyAnd/PenTerm/master/Fish/fish_prompt.fish > ~/.config/fish/functions/fish_prompt.fish
+NOTE: If step 6 doesen't make changes, you can put your own colors by typing fish_prompt
 ```

 If you wish to not have the autosuggestions run `set fish_color_autosuggestion black` or just place it in your ~/.config/fish/.config.fish .